benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/why-choose-tdp.md

 ## **Reason \#2: Bring Your Favorite Backstage Plugins**

 Tanzu Developer Portal allows you to use plugins from the Backstage community to customize you developer experience.
 There are many on offer.
-Take a look in the [Backstage Plugins GitHub](https://github.com/backstage/backstage/tree/master/plugins) directory for some plugin examples including GitHub Actions, Jenkins, Stack Overflow, Pager Duty, New Relic and more.<sup>*</sup>
+Take a look in the [Backstage Plugins GitHub](https://github.com/backstage/backstage/tree/master/plugins) directory for some plugin ideas including GitHub Actions, Jenkins, Stack Overflow, Pager Duty, New Relic and more.<sup>*</sup>

 ## **Reason \#3: Accelerate Your Golden Path To Production**